mongodb/mongodbatlas-cloudformation-resources/cfn-resources/resource-policy/README.md

 Set up an AWS profile to securely give CloudFormation access to your Atlas credentials.
 For instructions on setting up a profile, [see here](/README.md#mongodb-atlas-api-keys-credential-management).

-**NOTE:** Resource Policies is currently in Private Preview, you'll need to enable `Atlas Resource Policies` Beta Feature in your organization to use it.
+**NOTE:** Resource Policies is currently in Private Preview, if you want to test it, contact [MongoDB Support](https://www.mongodb.com/services/support) to enable `Atlas Resource Policies` Beta Feature in your organization.

 ## Attributes and Parameters